-Electrical shock hazard.
 The electronic unit injectors use DC voltage.
 The engine control module (ECM) sends this voltage to the electronic unit injectors.
 Do NOT touch the harness connector for the electronic unit injectors while the engine is operating.
-Failure to follow this instruction could result in personal injury or death.
+Failure to follow this instruction could result in an electrical shock, causing personal injury or death.